julianeon/useful-python-scripts/README.md

 The game generates a random number within a specified range and challenges the user to guess it within a limited number of attempts.

-You can run it by running guess_the_number.py.
+You can see it in action by running guess_the_number.py.

 ## guess_the_number.py